ihincks/qiskit-rfcs/0015-estimator-interface.md

         ...
 ```

-Migrating to using `Task`s would be relatively straightforward, broken into two phases.
+We propose the migration to using tasks in two phases.

 ### Deprecation Phase 1

-In the first phase, the necessary steps are:
+In the first phase:
 * Introduce `tasks: Sequence[ObservablesTask] | ObservablesTask` as the only positional argument, and make `circuits` a keyword argument.
 * Coerce the arguments to account for the fact that the only existing positional argument is `circuit: Sequence[QuantumCircuit] | QuantumCircuit`.
 * Check that the user does not attempt to mix the old/new APIs.
 * If necessary, coerce the old-API arguments (now all keyword arguments) into `ObservableTask`s, **raise deprecation warning**.
-* Run `Estimator._run(tasks: Sequence[ObservablesTask], **run_options)`.
+* Always eventually run with `Estimator._run(tasks: Sequence[ObservablesTask], **run_options)`.

-This is mock-implemented here:
+Here is a mock implementation:
 ```python
 class Estimator(BasePrimitive):